Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 | alfresco.acceptedContentMediaTypesCache.refreshTime | Time until we refresh the cache.
 We can disable the scheduler by replacing the value of the cron expression with a dash "-".
 In case we want to refresh the cache contents before the next scheduled refresh we should restart the application.
 The default value is `0 0 * * * *`. |
 | alfresco.acceptedContentMediaTypesCache.enabled | Property to set if we want to enable or disable the cache for contacting the Transform Core AIO.
 The default value is `true`. |

-Within the Elasticsearch-connector there's a subset of components that are in charge to index data: specifically a component called "Mediation" subscribes to the channel indicated by the `alfresco.event.topic` attribute (see the table above) and processes the incoming node events.
-The configuration of that component allows to declare three blacklist sets for filtering out nodes/attributes to be indexed.
-Those blacklists can be specified in the file indicated by the `alfresco.mediation.filter-file` attribute (see the table above) which defaults to a file called `mediation-filter.yml` that must be in the module classpath.
+@Martin if these attributes are mentioned above do we need to mention them again ?
+Within the Elasticsearch connector there is a subset of components that index data.
+A component called Mediation @martin what is this?
+Does it require '' subscribes to the channel indicated by the `alfresco.event.topic` attribute, as seen in the table above, and processes the incoming node events.
+The configuration of that component allows you to declare three blacklist sets for filtering out nodes or attributes to be indexed.
+These blacklists can be specified in the file using the `alfresco.mediation.filter-file` attribute, as seen in the table above.
+The file used to  which defaults to a file called `mediation-filter.yml` that must be in the module classpath.
 Here's a sample content of that file:

 ```bash
 mediation: